 What went well

 I have to mention Manila here because I thought I’d hate the city, based on the stories I had heard from other people.
 I love it when a city surprises me and Manila did exactly that – I had a great time there!

 I had seen the photos of the glorious islands in the Philippines, so I knew that I was in for a treat, but I just didn’t expect to like the country as much as I did.
 And I am saying this in spite of lack of good coffee, food and WiFi, the only three things I need to be fully content, so you know this must mean something.
 I am already excited to return to the Philippines.

 Meeting new people

-If you’re subscribed to my newsletter, you already know that my first solo trip went exceptionally well and that I never had the chance to feel lonely – in fact, I had to escape people sometimes because I am easily distractible, meaning if I’m hanging out with other travelers and they’re going out while I have to stay in to work, FOMO kicks in and I might neglect my work commitments in favor of a fun night out.
+If you’re subscribed to my newsletter, you already know that my first solo trip went exceptionally well and that I never even had the chance to feel lonely – in fact, I had to escape people sometimes because I am easily distractible, meaning if I’m hanging out with other travelers and they’re going out while I have to stay in to work, FOMO kicks in and I might neglect my work commitments in favor of a fun night out.